mohangk/goodroot.ca/content/post/2018-10-17-conways-law-practicality-and-metaphyics.md

 > “organizations which design systems … are constrained to produce designs which are copies of the communication structures of these organizations.”

 It is often found in good humour.
 The dysfunctional product: the system is a mess and the people who made it are a mess.
 Haha -- that's Conway's Law for you!
-Apart from applied silliness, lies the potential for a radical leap forward in the development of complex programmatic systems.
+Joking aside, it holds the potential for a radical leap forward in the development of complex programmatic systems.

-## The Weeds
+## Up, Up, and Conwaaaaay ~

 In 2011, Harvard business school published a paper: [Exploring the Duality between Product and Organizational Architectures: A Test of the “Mirroring” Hypothesis](https://www.hbs.edu/faculty/Publication%20Files/08-039_1861e507-1dc1-4602-85b8-90d71559d85b.pdf).
 The collaborative work, conducted by MaCormack, Rusnak, and Baldwin, applied scientific rigour to Conway's Law.